leandroroser/dbR6/README.md

 # In this case we will create an SQLite database on disk:
 data_on_disk <- dbR6$new("output.sqlite")

 # Write the big matrix in the on-disk database.
-The dbR6 package uses the reader package
+The dbR6 package uses the chunkR package
-# (available on this GitHub repository, https://github.com/leandroroser/reader),
+# (available on this GitHub repository, https://github.com/leandroroser/chunkR),
 # which allows to read a matrix in chunks efficiently:
-require("reader")
+require("chunkR")
 data_on_disk$write_matrix(input = "long_table.txt", output  = "long", chunksize = 10000)